LabyMod/labymod4-api-wiki/docs/pages/addon/features/events.md

 ### Network Disconnect Event

-The `NetworkDisconnectEvent` will be fired if the user connection to a server closes (so either if the user disconnects or gets kicked).
+The `NetworkDisconnectEvent` will be fired if the connection to a server closes (so either if the user disconnects or gets kicked).

 ### Network Login Event